mpv-player/mpv/DOCS/man/options.rst

     For example, ``--window-scale=0.5`` would show the window at half the video size.

-``--autosync=<factor>``
-    Gradually adjusts the A/V sync based on audio delay measurements.
-    Specifying ``--autosync=0``, the default, will cause frame timing to be based entirely on audio delay measurements.
-Specifying ``--autosync=1`` will do the same, but will subtly change the A/V correction algorithm.
-An uneven video framerate in a video which plays fine with ``--no-audio`` can often be helped by setting this to an integer value greater than 1.
-The higher the value, the closer the timing will be to ``--no-audio``.
-Try ``--autosync=30`` to smooth out problems with sound drivers which do not implement a perfect audio delay measurement.
-With this value, if large A/V sync offsets occur, they will only take about 1 or 2 seconds to settle out.
-This delay in reaction time to sudden A/V offsets should be the only side-effect of turning this option on, for all sound drivers.

 ``--cursor-autohide=<number|no|always>``
     Make mouse cursor automatically hide after given number of milliseconds.
     ``no`` will disable cursor autohide. ``always`` means the cursor will stay